How ‘shchi’ became one of the main symbols of Russian cuisine (PHOTOS)

 Kunstkamera/Russia in photo

-This soup has been cooked in Rus since at least the 10th century.
-According to many historians, this happened when Russians began cultivating cabbage, imported through trade relations with Byzantium.
-It quickly became established in Russian lands due to its hardiness, could be stored all winter, was cheap, and made for quite hearty dishes.
-"Commoners eat it twice a day," wrote the Dutch traveler Cornelis de Bruijn, who visited Moscow in 1702.
+This soup has been cooked in Old Russia since at least the 10th century.
+Many historians believe this happened when Russians began cultivating cabbage, which was imported through trade with Byzantium.
+It quickly became established in Russian lands, due to its versatility, its ability to be stored throughout winter, its affordability and the resulting dishes were quite filling.
+"Commoners eat it twice a day," wrote Dutch traveler Cornelis de Bruijn, who visited Moscow in 1702.
 Interestingly, it was primarily white cabbage that became popular, although other varieties (such as cauliflower and red cabbage) were also known.
-Cabbage was dried, fermented, stewed in the oven, and, of course, used to make shchi.
+Cabbage was dried, fermented, simmered in the oven and, of course, used to make ‘shchi’.

 The Print Collector/Print Collector / Getty Images Workmen's canteen in a village, Russia, circa 1890. by L Boulanger.